Tammy Miller (politician): 2024 gubernatorial campaign

 On January 22, 2024, Burgum announced he would not seek reelection to a third term.
 On February 15, 2024, Miller announced she would seek the governor's office.
 She faced U.S. representative Kelly Armstrong in the primary.
 From the beginning, Miller emphasized her business experience, conservative philosophy and position as a political outsider.

 Miller did not attend the North Dakota Republican Party's endorsement convention in April.
 She instead decided to compete in the primary election.
 Since her campaign began, Miller has attended numerous campaign events and hosted several town halls to meet with and hear from North Dakota voters.

 On February 21, Burgum endorsed Miller to succeed him as governor.
 The Miller campaign released an ad touting Burgum's endorsement.
 The ad featured Burgum praising Miller's successes as lieutenant governor and comparing her business experience and outsider status to President Donald Trump's.
 On April 4, Miller announced her running-mate to be Josh Tiegen, the state commerce commissioner for Burgum.

 On April 23, Miller faced Armstrong in a debate hosted by Prairie Public Broadcasting, in which she called him a career politician in rebuttal to his claim that she did not have the relationships to efficiently lead.

 On May 15, Miller received criticism and negative reporting after releasing an attack ad discussing how Armstrong, as an attorney, defended a child rapist in 2007.

 During the June 11 primary, Miller lost the primary to Armstrong, receiving only 27% of the vote.
 Miller conceded the race that night.

 Political positions

 Abortion

-Miller supports anti-abortion legislation, describing herself as pro-life.
+Miller supports pro-life legislation.
 In an interview with WZFG, she said she supported "very narrow" exceptions for young girls who are victims of rape and incest.
 She supports IVF treatments.